Bobby Bland: Later career

-In 1985, Bland signed a contract with Malaco Records, specialists in traditional Southern black music, for which he made a series of albums while continuing to tour and appear at concerts with B. B. King.
+In 1985, Bland signed a contract with Malaco Records, specialists in traditional Southern Black music, for which he made a series of albums while continuing to tour and appear at concerts with B. B. King.
+In the late '70s and throughout the '80s, most blues artists were performing for white audiences; however, Bland wanted to continue performing for African American audiences and felt that signing with Malaco Records would help him to do that.
 The two had collaborated on two albums in the 1970s.
 Despite occasional age-related ill health, Bland continued to record new albums for Malaco and perform occasional tours alone, with the guitarist and producer Angelo Earl and also with B. B. King, and performed at blues and soul festivals worldwide.
-In 1985, the album Members Only on Malaco reached number 45 on Billboard's R&B albums chart, and the title song reached number 54 for R&B singles.
+In 1985, Bland's album Members Only on Malaco reached number 45 on Billboard's R&B albums chart, and the title song reached number 54 for R&B singles.
 It was his last chart single, and became Bland's signature song for the rest of his career.
 Bland was inducted into the Rock and Roll Hall of Fame in 1992.
 The Rock and Roll Hall of Fame described him as "second in stature only to B. B. King as a product of Memphis's Beale Street blues scene".